suikabreaker/janssonpath/README.md

 instead.

-When a selection returns list is invalid, it returns an empty list; When a selection returns node is invalid it returns NULL.
+When a selection returns invalid list, it returns an empty list; When a selection returns invalid node is it returns NULL.

 ### Expression